In Home Interior Design Consultation - Advice & Decorating Ideas from A Pro

 I thought I’d share what a typical design consult is like, what we do and talk about and why it might be a great tool for you to get your home looking the way you want to.
 It’s a great way to get to know me and my team and decide if our chemistry and styles are compatible.
 We meet and discuss things like paint colors, new flooring options, decorating ideas, how to down size, how to achieve a particular look (Farmhouse style has been a popular one recently).
 To be honest, we can discuss just about anything (but I’d recommend sticking to design related topics as I’m not nearly as adept at cooking as I am at designing).

 Typical Interior Design Consultation - Bring On The Decorating Ideas!

 I arrive at the home.
 Typically 5 minutes early.
 (Yep you better be dressed 10 minutes before just to be safe).
 Sometimes I bring my assistant, sometimes not, depending on what we’ve previously discussed may be on the agenda.
-I meet with women, men, husbands and wives, parents & kids and once I even met with a lady and her 6 cats.
+I meet with women, men, husbands and wives, parents, nosy neighbors and even rental tenants.
 If we’re discussing paint colors, I’ll come armed with huge paint sample catalogs.
 If we’re rearranging furniture or the client mentioned they’re frustrated with layout, I’ll probably have my furniture sliders with me.
 We meet at the front door.
 Typically I’m invited in.
 Things tend to go more smoothly when that occurs.
 And then, without fail, the client proceeds to apologize to me for how their home looks (we just moved in, my kids just moved out, we’ve never updated, we’re lazy and watch HGTV all day etc etc).
 It’s really an unnecessary formality but people almost always do it.
 I chalk it up to nerves.

 It’s a piece of cake really!
 Sound like something you might enjoy?